HL7/uv-dx-pq/input/pagecontent/index.md

 - Veterinary drugs
 - Requirements for regulator: regulator or industry: regulator transactions

-Note tt devices and veterinary drugs are only out of scope for version 1.0.0 of the implementation guide.
+Note that devices and veterinary drugs are only out of scope for version 1.0.0 of the implementation guide.
 New product lines will be brought in scope in future iterations.

 ### Technical Overview
 This implementation guide is based upon FHIR version 5.0.0 and is a Universal Realm Specification.